 The company boasts a love for games over business, with quite a few developers without degrees.
 The company says some of the members have been a ex-dish-washer, shelf-stacker, fork-lift truck driver, bacon packer, accountant and quite a few ex-games testers.

 In September 2007 the company was acquired by Activision for $67.4 million in cash.
 Bizarre Creations' made two titles for Activision: the racing game Blur (2010) for Xbox 360, PlayStation 3 and PC, and the James Bond game 007: Blood Stone (2010).

 In November 2010, after the release of Blur, Activision announced to cut 200 jobs at the studio, citing that the racing game "did not find a commercial audience".
 Activision put the studio in a consultation period of 90 days, with the option to close the studio or sell it to another group.
 On 19th January 2011 the website Develop reported that Activision found interested parties, but no buyers, and issued to the group a recommendation for studio closure.
 Bizarre staff accepted the recommendation, thus terminating the studio.
 The studio was officially closed on 18th February 2011.

 Under the management of Pete Wallace, a UK new studio called Lucid Games was formed in February 2011 with many former developers from Bizarre Creations.
-Three developers also went on to found the mobile game studio Hogrocket
+Three developers also went on to found the mobile game studio Hogrocket in March 2011.

 Also Known As